 One of the most romantic and beloved cities in the world, Paris is a top destination for many travelers.
-Between baked goods, wine, and high fashion, costs can quickly add up -- all the more reason to take advantage of these free and budget-wise activities and sights around the City of Light.
+Between baked goods, great wine, and high fashion costs can quickly add up — all the more reason to take advantage of these free and budget-wise activities (including some croissant-calorie torching long walks) and sights around the City of Light.

-While adult lift tickets to the top of this iconic landmark cost 17 euros apiece, visitors can opt to go as high as the second level for 11 euros (8.50 for ages 12 to 24).
+While adult lift tickets to the top of this iconic landmark cost 25 euros apiece, visitors can opt to go as high as the second level for 16 euros (8 for ages 12 to 24).
 The rewards are stirring circular views of the city and access to installations such as a transparent floor on the first level.
-Advance tickets are available online, though Bastille Day (July 14) will always be a tough ticket to nab.
+Advance tickets are available online, though summer dates can fill up fast, especially on weekends, so be sure to plan accordingly.

-A trip to Paris is not complete without a visit to the Louvre, which is free to visit on Bastille Day.
-Visitors can also avoid the 15 euro entrance fee to this repository of spectacular art (as well as the Musée d'Orsay and other museums around the city) on the first Sunday of the month from October to March, when access is free.
+A trip to Paris is not complete without a visit to the Louvre.
+Visitors can avoid the 15 euro entrance fee (17 euro if bought online) to this repository of spectacular art (as well as the Musée d'Orsay and other museums around the city) on the first Sunday of the month from October to March, when access is free.
 Go early to avoid lines.
 Admission is also free every day for visitors under 18.

 During July and August, Parc de la Villette in the 19th arrondissement hosts an outdoor cinema with nightly screenings of films that explore the summer's chosen theme.
 Seating on the grass is first come, first served.
 Arrive early, in the late afternoon, to enjoy an open-air picnic and claim your seats.